Shocking But True

 Some of my favorite shockers are magnum and pounder Bulldawgs, especially those with bright, contrasting tails; big, slow moving, weighted jerk baits; double 10’s with bright blades and skirt colors, fitted with a large rubber tail, and slow rolled; loud or big zig-zag top waters.
 Water color does not seem to matter.
 As a matter of fact, the clearer the water, the better these bright colors seem to work in this application.
 Surprisingly, these same baits in more natural colors are often the best baits for aggressive fish under low light and/or more favorable conditions.

-I don’t want the big obnoxious baits being cast over the spot first because many times under tough conditions the followers are what I call “one time Charlies” – you will only get them to move once at that time and I’d rather have them see the smaller, more natural, quicker baits first and perhaps get a shot at them.
-If they don’t rush and grab the first sets of baits through they will many times still, follow the shocker and expose their location.
-It’s possible to even still catch a fish on the shocker if the bigger brighter bait happens to aggravate them but throw the shocker first and the other baits have a little chance under these conditions and you’ll just end up with some follows and stories.
+I don’t want the big, obnoxious baits being cast over the spot first because many times under tough conditions the followers are what I call “one time Charlies” – you will only get them to move once, and I’d rather have them see the smaller, more natural, quicker baits first and perhaps get a shot at them.
+If they don’t rush and grab the first set of baits through, they will many times still follow the shocker and expose their location.
+It’s possible to catch a fish on the shocker if the bigger brighter bait happens to aggravate them, but throw the shocker first and the other baits have little chance under these conditions.
+You’ll just end up with some follows and stories.
 Interestingly, even though the shocker works best as a locator coming through last when you are casting when you’re trolling, a shocker seems to work best as the first bait closest to the boat and positioned at the bottom of the edge of the prop wash.

 Knowing where fish are is a big deal.
-Do not underestimate the advantage of “one in the hand is better than two in the bush” theory when it comes to being ready to make your milk run at dusk or an approaching front during a tough day.
-The shocker is playing an ever increasing role in my arsenal as a viable tool with a purpose and many times positive end result.
+Do not underestimate the advantage of the “one in the hand is better than two in the bush” theory when it comes to being ready to make your milk run at dusk or in the face of an approaching front during a tough day.
+The shocker is playing an ever increasing role in my arsenal as a viable tool with a purpose and many times a positive end result.